alexander-koch/golem/Bytecode.md

 | Upval               | Description
 |---                  |---
-|upval x, y           | gets a value of the upper scope x, at the address y
+|upval x,y            | gets a value of the upper scope x, at the address y
 |upstore x,y          | sets the value of scope x, at the address y to value on top of the stack

 | Class               | Description